Life-Experimentalist/CounterAPI/README.md

 ## 📡 API Reference

-- `GET /projects` — List all projects
+- `GET /projects` — List all projects with their counts and descriptions
-- `POST /projects` — Add a new project
+- `POST /projects` — Add a new project (name and optional description)
-- `PUT /projects` — Update a project
+- `PUT /projects?name={name}` — Update a project's name and/or description
-- `DELETE /projects/{name}` — Delete a project
+- `DELETE /projects/{name}` — Delete a project by name
-- `POST /projects/ping` — Increment a project's count
+- `POST /projects/ping` — Increment a project's count by 1
+- `GET /health` — Check API and database connectivity status
-- `GET /meta` — View detailed database info (tables, columns, row counts, connection info)
+- `GET /meta` — View detailed deployment and database info (tables, columns, row counts)
+- `GET /` — Serve the interactive dashboard (index.html)

 ---